5 things to do in Tokyo

 In the Starbucks, you might be lucky enough to get a rarely available window seat.
 On the second floor of Starbucks, you’d have to figure out who is camped out for a few hours, and who are there just for the view.
 The ones who are there for the view will probably be bored after about half an hour and leave.
 Be ready to grab your tray and claim a spot quickly.
 Interestingly, “Tall” is the largest size this Starbucks serves.

 Sensoji Temple is in Asakusa near the Asakusa Metro station on the Ginza Line.
 It is perhaps the oldest or first religious site in Tokyo, and the most visited tourist attraction.
 Despite the ominous promise of crowds, it’s not that bad, and other tourists are nice and respectful.

 3. Rent a kimono

 It is possible for men and women to rent a kimono for the morning, afternoon, or the day in Tokyo and Kyoto.
 The best place in Tokyo is probably in Asakusa, near Sensoji Temple.
-It’s a small area, and so you don’t have to walk far wearing it, and have all the great photo ops you can imagine.
+It’s a small area, and so you don’t have to walk far wearing it to all the great photo ops.
 A model of mine has written about this experience before, see here for Mariko’s kimono story.